-5.3.
-The Council operates a Performance Management Framework (PMF), allowing it to evaluate delivery against its adopted corporate objectives and, through a regular reporting programme, provide accountability to residents and stakeholders in the use of its resources.
-Key performance outcomes during 2022/23 were:
+5.2.
+Gravesham Borough Council operates a Performance Management Framework (PMF), allowing us to evaluate delivery against adopted corporate objectives and, through a regular reporting programme, provide accountability to residents and stakeholders in the use of resources.
+Key performance outcomes in 2023/24 were: